Plant stem: Gymnosperm stems

 All gymnosperms are woody plants.
 Their stems are similar in structure to woody dicots except that most gymnosperms produce only tracheids in their xylem, not the vessels found in dicots.
 Gymnosperm wood also often contains resin ducts.
 Woody dicots are called hardwoods, e.g. oak, maple and walnut.
 In contrast, softwoods are gymnosperms, such as pine, spruce and fir.

 Fern stems

 Most ferns have rhizomes with no vertical stem.
-The exception is tree ferns, with vertical stems up to about 20 metres.
+The exception is tree ferns, which have vertical stems that can grow up to about 20 metres.
 The stem anatomy of ferns is more complicated than that of dicots because fern stems often have one or more leaf gaps in cross section.
 A leaf gap is where the vascular tissue branches off to a frond.
 In cross section, the vascular tissue does not form a complete cylinder where a leaf gap occurs.
 Fern stems may have solenosteles or dictyosteles or variations of them.
 Many fern stems have phloem tissue on both sides of the xylem in cross-section.